rockycool000007/Python-Projects/README.md

 **Upcoming Improvements**
 * Improve the redunancy I have in the initial version.
 I'm not too sure how to use `globals` in Python yet so I'm reusing the same variables in each function for each difficulty.
 * Build a "Play Again" function.

----

-## Various Challenges for the Complete Python Masterclass

-I'll upload my solutions to the challenges for the Python class I'm taking on Udemy.
-I do this to have a record of my solutions because sometimes I work on the challenges during my lunch break at work.
-It's easier to upload them to Github and continue to work on them at home since I'm working on two different computers.